hneutr/dotfiles/hnetxt/README.md

 ----------------------------------------
 > [misc]()
 ----------------------------------------
-- change `journal` files to be by day
+- change `journal` and `goal` files to be by day (store in `yyyy/mm/dd.md`?)
-  - cmd: view journals by month/year/last x entries
+  - cmd: view goals/journals by month/year/last x entries
+  - involves parsing previous entries and splitting them up
 - view a mark's references
 - support file flags (store in a "file flags" file that lists all files in the project)
 - mechanism to indicate "this mirror is only for files of type x" (eg `fragments` is only for `text`)